Chain of Correction for Full-text Speech Recognition with Large Language Models: Experiments

 \subsection{Performance on Full-text Error Correction}

-The performance of the fine-tuned LLM on full-text error correction is shown in Table~\ref{tab:res-coc}, along with the baseline and benchmarking systems from previous work~\cite{tang2025full}.
-To further investigate the effectiveness of the CoC paradigm, we also employed DeepSeek-R1~\cite{guo2025deepseek} with 671B parameters to correct the up-to-date test set for comparison.
-The correction threshold is set to 0.3 for all experiments, and other settings are studied in the following sections.
+The performance of the fine-tuned LLM on full-text error correction is shown in Table~\ref{tab:res-coc}, together with baseline and benchmarking systems from previous work~\cite{tang2025full}.
+To further assess the CoC paradigm, we also used DeepSeek-R1~\cite{guo2025deepseek} (671B parameters) to correct the up-to-date test set for comparison.
+The correction threshold is set to 0.3 for all experiments, and other settings are discussed below.

-The results in Table~\ref{tab:res-coc} demonstrate that the CoC paradigm significantly exceeds the performance of the baseline and benchmarking systems on all test sets and across all error types.
-Notably, on the up-to-date test set whose articles were published later than July 1, 2024 and not included in the pre-training corpus for the used LLM, CoC still achieves a substantial error reduction.
-Even on the hard test set, which includes challenging backgrounds such as babble noise, CoC achieves approximately 9.96\% performance improvement in Mandarin error correction.
-The performance of DeepSeek-R1 is not as promising as expected, likely due to its tendency to overthink the task and consequently over-rephrase or provide excessive explanation disregarding the output format strictly outlined in the instruction.
-This indicates the potential benefits of task-specific fine-tuning with smaller LLMs.
+The results in Table~\ref{tab:res-coc} show that the CoC paradigm significantly outperforms the baseline and benchmarking systems on all test sets and error types.
+Notably, on the up-to-date test set (articles published after July 1, 2024, and excluded from pre-training), CoC still achieves substantial error reduction.
+On the hard test set with challenging conditions like babble noise, CoC achieves about 9.96\% improvement in Mandarin error correction.
+DeepSeek-R1's performance is less impressive, likely due to overthinking the task and generating overly rephrased or verbose outputs that ignore the prescribed format.
+This highlights the value of task-specific fine-tuning with smaller LLMs.